thaiph99/crawl-data-with-newspaper/README.md

 - Crawl HTML from URLs - search results

-- Get text content from HTML
+- Load text content from HTML use multi-thread

 - Tokenizer text to words use NLP pre-train model